iu3kxa/stm32f103-usb-cdc-to-triple-serial-port/README.md

 # stm32f103_triple_vcp
-An example to show how to use dual CDC VCP USB interfaces.
+An example to show how to use triple CDC VCP USB interfaces.
 ## Hardware configuration
-MCU: STM32F103C6Tx(72MHz, LQFP48, 32KB Flash, 10KB RAM)
+MCU: STM32F103C6T6 running at 72MHz

 Compiled with Keil uVision
-Using High Speed Clock (HSE): 8Mhz Crystal/Ceramic Resonator USB Device (FS)
+Using High Speed Clock (HSE): 8Mhz Crystal/Ceramic Resonator USB Device with 6+1 endpoints ( 1default 6in 6out 6control)
 USART1
 USART2
 USART3